signaturelabs/replivisor/README.md

 In order to avoid re-inventing the wheel and in the name of keeping things focused and modular, replivisor does not have any built-in functionality for triggering alerts.
 All it does is log to stdout.

 There are a million different ways to setup alerts.
 One easy way would be to sign up for your favorite logging-as-a-service such as Loggly or Papertrail, and then send your logs to the service and setup search alerts.

+## Known Issues

+- "the dependency does not match the specified version" - fix: update the dependency version in mix.exs to match (root fix still pending)